 Most property owners will need a contractor at some point.
-In some cases, it may be for some sort of renovation or aesthetic upgrade.
+In some cases, it may be for some sort of renovation or aesthetic upgrade to a run-down home.
 In others, it might be an urgent necessity -- borne out of a natural disaster like a flood, hurricane, or severe winter storm, as we saw a few weeks ago here in Texas.

 Whatever the reason, it's important to be choosy about which contractors you decide to work with -- particularly in crises.
 In these scenarios, when contractors are in high demand and low supply, property owners and real estate investors are more vulnerable to scams (not to mention price gouging and shoddy workmanship.)